-A minimum viable product (MVP) roadmap is a tool that startups and businesses can use to determine what features or products to release to validate their business idea with the least amount of resources and time.
+A minimum viable product (MVP) roadmap is a tool that startups and businesses can use to determine which features or products to release to validate their business idea with the least amount of resources and time.

 The minimum viable product is an initial version of a product with just enough features to test whether or not the product may be successful in the market.
-It allows for early testers to try out the product.
+It allows early testers to try out the product.

 However, what should we include in the MVP, and what criteria should we consider while determining it?
-We will be answering this vital question further, but before doing so, let’s understand the reason behind building a minimum viable product?
+We will be answering this vital question further, but before doing so, let’s understand the reason behind building a minimum viable product.

 What is the purpose of an MVP?

 Creating an MVP aims to develop your product quickly based on a tested concept with a limited budget.

 This method allows businesses to significantly reduce the chances of making mistakes in the product development process by enabling companies to focus on one thing at a time.